yangl1996/homepage/content/misc/food-near-stata/index.md

 ## Food Near Stata

-A collection of lunch/dinner places that have been tested.
+A collection of lunch/dinner places near[^1] Stata that I have tested.

 ### Food Trucks